Testing the fit of relational models: Estimation and testing in relational models

-A possible candidate for a test statistic in the Poisson case is the Bregman statistic.
-It is based on the \cite{Bregman} divergence between two positive vectors, defined as
+One sees that the likelihood ratio statistic is twice the Bregman \citep{Bregman} divergence between the observed and the estimated probabilities.
+The Bregman divergence between two positive vectors is defined as:

-The Bregman divergence generalizes the Kullback - Leibler divergence.
+and is a generalization of the Kullback - Leibler divergence.
 The Bregman statistic, when the observed data are $\boldsymbol y$ and the MLEs are $\hat{\boldsymbol y}$, is

-The Bregman statistic is related to the Bregman divergence just like the likelihood ratio statistic is related to the Kullback-Leibler divergence.
-Figure \ref{Fig2} shows an empirical density function of the Bregman statistic, indicating a good fit with the chi-squared density.

-The rest of the paper proves the conjectures based on the above simulation results: the Pearson and the Bregman statistics have asymptotic chi-squared distributions.
+The rest of the paper proves that the Pearson and the Bregman statistics have asymptotic chi-squared distributions.
 As the initial step, the asymptotic normality of the MLE under relational models is obtained.